 Frontier Airlines Overhauls Frequent Flyer Program

-Ultra low cost carrier Frontier Airlines has announced plans to completely overhaul its frequent flyer program as of 2024, including switching to a revenue based model, rebranding elite tiers, and more.
-The changes are a mixed bag, so let’s go over the details.
+In October 2023, ultra low cost carrier Frontier Airlines announced plans to completely overhaul its frequent flyer program, including switching to a revenue based model, rebranding elite tiers, and more.
+These changes have been implemented as of January 11, 2024, meaning the new program is now live.
+The new program is a mixed bag, so let’s recap what exactly has changed.

 Frontier Miles program changes as of 2024

-Frontier Airlines is making updates to its frequent flyer program as of 2024.
+Frontier Airlines has made updates to its frequent flyer program as of early 2024.
 Here’s how Frontier Airlines CEO Barry Biffle describes these changes:

 “We are thrilled to announce some exciting new ways for our customers to ‘Get it All for Less’ when they fly with us.
 We are making the new FRONTIER Miles program like no other loyalty program in the airline industry when it comes to earning free flights and getting valuable status quickly and for less.
 If you are someone who travels three or four times a year, you can easily earn a free flight and status with great new benefits in no time.”